 - Preheat oven to 400 degrees F. Cut squash in half, scoop out the seeds and place cut side down on a baking sheet lined with parchment paper.
 Poke skin randomly with a fork and bake for 30 minutes.
 Remove from the oven and set aside to cool until safe to handle.

 - Using a fork, separate spaghetti squash into strands and add to a medium bowl.
 Sprinkle with 1/4 teaspoon salt and mix.
 Using your hands, squeeze out liquid a bit.
 Return to the bowl along with 1/2 teaspoon dried basil and 1/2 teaspoon garlic powder and mix to combine.

 - Spray deep pie dish with cooking spray and transfer squash mixture into it.
 Using your hands, press evenly on the bottom and sides.
 Set aside.

 - Preheat ceramic non-stick skillet on medium heat and swirl oil to coat.
 Add onion and bell pepper; sauté for 5 minutes or until golden brown, stirring occasionally.

-	- In the meanwhile, add eggs, balsamic vinegar, 1 tsp basil and 1/4 tsp salt into previously used bowl and whisk.
-Add hard cheese, feta cheese, previously sautéed and fresh vegetables; stir well to mix.
-Pour into prepared crust and flatten with spatula
+- Meanwhile in a large bowl, add eggs, balsamic vinegar, 1 teaspoon dried basil and 1/4 tsp salt and whisk.
+Add cheddar cheese, feta cheese, sauteed onion and bell pepper, and fresh zucchini, broccoli, cauliflower and tomatoes.
+Stir well to combine.

-	- Bake in 400 degrees F oven for 50 mins or until the knife inserted comes out clean.
-Let quiche cool down for at least 30 minutes.
+- Let quiche cool down for at least 30 minutes.
 Cut into 8 slices and serve hot or cold.